redis-developer/banking-on-redis/docs/05-BANKING-ON-REDIS.md

 ## _Challenge 4_: Add Redis to the `/search` Endpoint ##

 You'll want to search the `bankRepo` with a term matching `description`, matching `fromAccountName`, or equal to the `transactionType`.
 Note that `transactionType` is a different field type than `description` and `fromAccountName`, so it may need to use a different Redis OM search method.
-This search can chain all three field type methods into one big compounded search.
+This search can chain all three field-type methods into one big compounded search.

 You might find the [Redis OM documentation](https://github.com/redis/redis-om-node) helpful here.